A How To: Print-at-home and Copy Shop patterns

 Before you buy a digital pattern, be sure you have a PDF viewer.
 Adobe Reader is the most popular option so if you don’t already have this, you can download and install it for free at https://get.adobe.com/reader/.

-Once you’ve completed your purchase, you will receive an email like the one you see below.
-If you can’t find it, check your Spam/Junk folder.
+…and also receive an email like the one you see below.
+If you can’t see it, be sure check your Spam/Junk folder and check that you’ve provided the correct email address.

 Next up, getting ready to print.
 Make absolutely sure you set your file to print at Actual Size or 100%.
 If you have any of the other features turned on, your pattern will print at the wrong scale.